solygambas/devops-projects/02-node-project/README.md

 - using environment variables.
 - using secrets.
 - utilizing job environments.
+- utilizing Docker containers.
+- running jobs in containers.
+- using service containers.

 Based on [GitHub Actions - The Complete Guide](https://www.udemy.com/course/github-actions-the-complete-guide/) by Maximilian Schwarzmüller (2022).